Unravel Two

-Unravel Two is a 2018 puzzle-platform game developed by Coldwood Interactive and published by Electronic Arts.
+Unravel Two is a 2018 puzzle-platform game developed by Swedish company Coldwood Interactive and published by Electronic Arts.
 The game is centered around two 'Yarnys', small anthropomorphic creatures made of yarn.
 It is the sequel to the 2016 game Unravel, and was released for PlayStation 4, Windows, and Xbox One in June 2018 and Nintendo Switch in March 2019.

 Gameplay

 While Unravel was only single-player, Unravel Two is both a single-player and a multiplayer game, however only in local co-op.
 The game focuses on two Yarnys (which can be controlled by one or two players) which must work together in order to solve puzzles and manipulate the world.
 The game's main storyline is set on an island, and it includes additional, more difficult challenge levels.